Point of Sale System

 Server Address: IP address of the computer where the MySQL server is installed.
 If it is on the same computer where StarCode is running, set it to localhost or 127.0.0.1

 Port Number: MySQL server default port number is 3306

 User: Default user is root, if you have created some other user; enter the user name in this field.

 Password: Password of the MySQL user.
 During installation of MySQL server or configuration, you might have set that password.

 After completing above steps, press the Test button.
 If the connection to server succeeds, it means all parameters are correct.
 Save and Close the dialog.
 Next time on start, StarCode will use these parameters.

 The first step after installation is to create inventory and sales databases.
-Database management is slightly different for Express and Network editions.
+Database management is slightly different in Express and Network modes of operation.
 We will cover this topic for both variants in the following sections.

-In case of Express editions sample database are created after starting the application for the first time.
+In case of Express mode sample database are created after starting the application for the first time.
 There are some sample products that you can experiment with.